-■ If you are writing data, you must decide the tape's format at LBOT.
+Rule 2: When writing to a new tape, you must use the MODE SELECT command to specify the tape's format at the logical beginning of tape (LBOT).
 This is because the LBOT blocks define the format for the tape.
-If you do not select a format, the tape drive writes in its power-on default format (8500c).
+If you do not specify a format, the tape drive writes in its power-on default format (8500c format).